nhtyy/pyp2pchat/README.md

   If you're not a node, you must enter a peer to sync to or else program will fail, if youre node you have 2 options:

   1. Sync with another node that already has room and recieve thier chat logs when you enter a room created on thier server
   2. Sync with yourself and create your own instance

 Please note:

-You cannot point towards each other for instance if Person A has Person B as a peer, Person B cannot have Person A as their peer.
+You cannot point towards each other for instance, if Person A has Person B as a peer, Person B cannot have Person A as their peer.

 Commands :